Luka7-code/PilotApp/replit.md

 ## Running the Application
 - **Development**: Workflow "Django Server" runs `python manage.py runserver 0.0.0.0:5000`
-- **Production**: Configured to use Gunicorn with autoscale deployment
+- **Production**: Configured for autoscale deployment using `gunicorn --bind=0.0.0.0:5000 --reuse-port pilotapp.wsgi:application`
+  - Set ALLOWED_HOSTS environment variable with your production domain(s)
+  - Ensure DEBUG=False for production

 ## Notes
 - The original project used PostGIS for geospatial data, but this has been simplified to use SQLite with latitude/longitude fields